-Students receive 20 hours per week of intensive English instruction, plus have the opportunity to take optional elective classes and workshops.
-Optional elective classes enrich traditional ESL curricula, allowing students to apply their developing English comprehension, pronunciation, and reading skills as they watch films, read scripts, and act in short films.
-The optional elective classes are separate class hours from the required courses in the intensive English program and vary each session.
+Students receive 20 hours per week of intensive English instruction, plus have the opportunity to take optional elective classes workshops.
+Optional elective classes and workshops enrich traditional ESL curricula, allowing students to apply their developing English comprehension, pronunciation, and reading skills as they watch films, read scripts, act in short scenes, or participate in other fun activities.
+The optional classes are separate class hours from the required courses in the intensive English program and vary each session.
 Students must sign up in advance to attend these classes.